smart-edge-open/specs/architecture.md

 ### OpenNESS Edge Node
 OpenNESS Edge Node consists of set of microservices that implements the following functionality to enable execution of edge compute applications natively on the edge node or forward the user traffic to applications running on platforms connected to the Edge Node on a Local Breakout.

-- Edge Application Enrolling: During initial bootup, the Edge Node connects to the designated OpenNESS Controller and sends an enrollment request.
+- Edge Node Enrolling: During initial bootup, the Edge Node connects to the designated OpenNESS Controller and sends an enrollment request.
 This functionality is implemented in the ELA (Edge Lifecycle Agent) microservice and is implemented in Go lang.
 As part of the enrollment sequence, the Edge Node provides a TLS based certificate, which is used for further API communication.

 ![OpenNESS Edge Node Authentication](arch-images/openness_nodeauth.png)